La Mécanique du cœur (novel): Stage adaptation

-While wandering through a book store, would-be director and writer of La mécanique du coeur - Le Spectacle Coraline Jayne discovered the novel, which had been a best seller for two years.
-Under the name "L'homme sans trickage"— "The Man Who Was no Hoax" after the book Meliez writes about Jack's life— it was first presented in October 2010 at the Festival Automnales.
+While wandering through a book store, would-be director and writer of La mécanique du coeur - Le Spectacle Coralie Jayne discovered the novel, which had been a best seller for two years.
+Under the name "L'homme sans trucage"— "The Man Who Was no Hoax" after the book Meliez writes about Jack's life— it was first presented in October 2010 at the Festival Automnales.
 Four years later, with the name changed back to the book's title, it was presented again as part of Jayne's residency at Grange aux Histoires and again at Brèche in Aubervilliers.
 The show was still in its early workshop stage, but had gathered positive reviews.

 It got its break in 2015 when it was given the chance to present at Festival D'Avignon OFF in 2015 by the company Cie le Moineau, and opportunities arose at a rapid pace.
 In 2016 Le Spectacle traveled to A la folie théâtre, and they returned for 33 shows in 2017.

 Nicolas Avinée was now cast in the role of Jack, reprising the character after having been cast in 2016 to appear in the short Le distributeur d'aurore boréale.
 Malzieu himself attended a recent production, and gave his glowing words of approval to the adaption and the cast.

 In 2018 the show was presented again at the Festival d'Avignon.

 Several trailers and footage compilations of the show throughout its life have been found online, but no full recordings have yet surfaced— and of course, everything is in French.
 As far as it's known, the plot follows the book and only includes the occasional plot-relevant song, in contract to the film's featuring of the concept album.